Coleen Rooney victorious in ‘Wagatha Christie’ court battle - WHIZ News

 LONDON (AP) — In a legal showdown between soccer spouses that mixed celebrity, social media and amateur sleuthing, a judge has ruled whodunnit.

-Judge Karen Steyn on Friday cleared Coleen Rooney of libeling Rebekah Vardy when she alleged that Vardy had leaked her private social media posts to the tabloid press.
+Judge Karen Steyn on Friday cleared Coleen Rooney of libeling Rebekah Vardy by claiming that Vardy had leaked her private social media posts to the tabloid press.

 The judge said in a written ruling that Rooney’s allegation was “substantially true.”
 Steyn said it was likely that Vardy’s agent, Caroline Watt, had passed private information to The Sun newspaper, and that ”Mrs. Vardy knew of and condoned this behavior.”

-Vardy sued after Rooney accused her in 2019 of sharing the Instagram content with The Sun.
+Vardy sued after Rooney accused her in 2019 of sharing private Instagram content with The Sun.

 The case, heard at the High Court in May, was a media sensation.
 The women are celebrities in their own right, and both are married to famous footballers: Vardy to Leicester City and England striker Jamie Vardy, Rooney to former Manchester United and England star Wayne Rooney.